notryanb/notryanb.github.io/_posts/2017-10-06-rust-blog-series-2.md

 fn main() {
     // Remember that `infer_schema!` macro from the first post?
-    // Here, we bring all the awesome Diesel generated apis into scope
+    // Here, we bring all the awesome Diesel generated APIs into scope
     // so we can interact with the database tables use schema::posts::dsl::*;
     use schema::users::dsl::*;